Demand Forecasting for Platelet Usage: from Univariate Time Series to Multivariate Models: Methods

 An autoregressive integrated moving average model consists of three components, an autoregressive (AR) component that considers a linear combination of lagged values as the predictors, a moving average (MA) component of past forecast errors (white noise), and an integrated component where differencing is applied on the data to make it stationary.
-Let $y_1, y_2, \dots, y_t$ be the observations over time period $t$; the time series can be written as:
+Let $y_1, y_2, \dots, y_t$ be the demand values over time period $t$; the time series data can be written as:

-An ARIMA model assumes that the value of an observation is a linear function of a number of previous past observations and stochastic terms.
-The stochastic term, $\epsilon_t$, is independent of previous observations and is identically distributed for each $t$, following a normal distribution with zero mean.
-The ARIMA model can be written as:
+An ARIMA model assumes that the value of demand is a linear function of a number of previous past demand values and previous error values.
+Thus, the ARIMA model can be written as: